Homemade vegan hiking meals

 An alternative is:

-• Corn starch, cocoa powder, sweetener, vanilla
+• Corn starch, cocoa powder or carob, sweetener, vanilla

 You can carry your own sweetener like raw agave syrup or honey in a plastic tube or bottle.